k-dauda/simplestore/README.md

 * __noExpiry__      - boolean, defaults to false, indicates if a store entry should be stored permanently
 * __autoExpiry__    - boolean, defaults to true, indicates if individual store entries should be expired automatically after X number of days see expiry option
 * __autoClean__     - boolean, defaults to true, indicates if store should be routinely cleaned after X number of days see cleanInterval option,  clean will remove all expired entries in store
-* __derefOperator__ - string, default to dot operator, indicates nested value for a resource
+* __attrAccessor__  - string, defaults to dot operator, indicates nested value for a resource
 * __useSession__    - boolean, defaults to false, indicates if what type of web storage to use, sessionStorage or localStorage
 * __expiry__        - number, defaults to 15 (days), indicates that store entries should be expired after 15 days
 * __cleanInterval__ - number, defaults to 30 (days), indicates that store should be cleaned every 30 days to remove expired items